heeus/wazero/RATIONALE.md

 `Runtime.Store(name) Store`.

 ## wazeroir
 wazero's intermediate representation (IR) is called `wazeroir`.
-Compiling into an IR provides us a faster interpreter and a building block for a future JIT compilation engine.
-Both of these help answer demands for a more performant runtime vs interpreting Wasm directly (the `naivevm` interpreter).
+Compiling into an IR provides us a faster interpreter.
+This helps answer demands for a more performant runtime vs interpreting Wasm directly (the `naivevm` interpreter).

 ### Intermediate Representation (IR) design